voicegain/platform/ANNOUNCE.md

 This release addresses the following issues:
 * #rcj-477: AIVR - attempt to play empty questionPrompt results in error (was re-opened)
 * #rcj-475: Unable to listen to recordings of Telephone Bot API sessions

-### Minor release 1.51.0 is scheduled for 3/3/2022 between 5:00pm and 10pm CST

-This release provides the following more accurate models:
-* English real-time (streaming)
-* Spanish off-line

-This release addresses the following issues:
-* #rcj-477: AIVR - attempt to play empty questionPrompt results in error
-* #rcj-476: AIVR -the last prompt in disconnect is not being played and the hangup is not done
-* #rcj-474: REX returns incorrect long result for certain utterances in recent benchmark
-* #vgp-833: The startTime field datatype is "String in the spec, but web-api returns integer
-* #rcj-472: Get exception when submit silence to SA
-* #rcj-470: Cannot GET SA transcript
-* #vgp-830: DEL SA session and DEL SA config need to be in the public API spec
-* #ocp-773: offline-process occasionally return empty result
-* #vgp-831: "name" field should be required when creating SA config
-* #rcj-469: attempt to get /sa results returns INTERNAL_SERVER_ERROR
-* #ocp-770: diarization is not returned when audio is short

-Two enhancements:
-* Old and/or orphan data cleanup has been moved to separate task and made faster
-* Time filter has been added to the GET /data query method

-### Maintenance release 1.50.1 is scheduled for 2/16/2021 between 11:00am and noon CST

-This release fixes the following issue:
-* #rcj-463: call duration reported from offline transcription to billing is 1/1000th of what it should be

 ### Support for ACH Payments